SHUR1K-N/DecoyNinja-Fake-Submissions-Generator/README.md

-# DecoyNinja: The Decoy Submission Generator
+# DecoyNinja: Fake Submissions Generator

 ## Description & Usage
 A super dope tool that takes the following as input: